How to consolidate your debt

 Four things to avoid when consolidating debt

 Identify the problem that got you into debt in the first place.
 If it was simply a lack of control, you should take advantage of a secured credit card that will only allow you to spend what you’ve deposited on the card.
 By doing this, you’ll learn how to responsibly manage money and live within your means, and you’ll improve your credit score with timely payments.

 Forgetting origination costs of a personal loan

 When you take out a $10,000 loan, you probably think it is going to cover your $10,000 worth of debt, right?
 Wrong.
-What you forgot to consider is your origination fee (typically around 5%) that comes with your loan.
+What you forgot to consider is your origination fee (typically between 1-5%) that comes with your loan.
 So, when you’re applying for a loan to consolidate your debt, keep this in mind so you can fully consolidate your debt.

 Consolidating the wrong debts

 Don’t bother consolidating debts that have low interest rates or low balances just for the sake of having one convenient monthly payment.
 It might seem appealing to have a 0.99% interest rate during the promotional period, but if you can’t pay off the full balance of what you’ve consolidated, you’ll revert to the normal interest rate – which is typically unfavourable, especially if you had a lower rate on some of your other cards.